pmarcum/WorPT-Work-Plan-Tool-4-proposals/latexTableTemplates/WorPTpackages/readme.md

 <mark><b>How To Install WorPT Package Files In Your Document</b></mark>
 <p>
 You only need to install the WorPT Package files <b>ONCE</b>.
 After you have installed the WorPT Package files, you can incorporate as many of the WorPT files as you want, into your LaTeX document.
-In each of the WorPT file installation instructions, "Step 1" is to install the WorPT Package files.  <b></b>You can skip that step, if you already have the WorPT Package files included in your document's preamble.</b>
 </p>

 <p>Choose one of the 2 below options, depending on if you are using the AAS document class file (which already incorporates some of the packages bundled in the WorPT Package files) or a non-AAS class file. </p>